vigour-io/imaginate/README.md

 Launches a production-ready http server using this middleware.

+### Required environment variables

+#### Whitelist

 This server also provides a `/whitelist` route which you can GET or POST json to.
 This whitelist is a `package.json['dependencies']`-style json object listing the allowed canvas transforms.
 This whitelist will be saved as a json file on S3 so that it can persist after a crash or restart.
 To authenticate with S3, the imaginator expects the following environment variables to be set:

 - `IMAGINATOR_AWS_ACCESS_KEY_ID`
 - `IMAGINATOR_AWS_SECRET_ACCESS_KEY`
 - `IMAGINATOR_BUCKET`

 It also expects the IAM user to be associated to a policy giving it read and write permissions on the correct bucket and expects a file called `whitelist.json` to exist within the specified bucket and to be valid JSON (should look like the `dependencies` object in a package.json file).
-For more, have a fun time geting lost in the (poor but plentiful) aws documentation.
+For more, have a fun time getting lost in the (poor but plentiful) AWS documentation.

+Finally, modifying the whitelist requires basic Authentication.
+The username is always `admin`, but the password is determined by the value of the `IMAGINATOR_PASS` environment variable.

+- `IMAGINATOR_PASS`

+#### Warnings and Alerts

+In production (`NODE_ENV === 'production'`), this server will send all warnings and alerts to Slack as configured by:

+- `IMAGINATOR_SLACK_TOKENS`
+- `IMAGINATOR_SLACK_CHANNEL`

-### Deployment
+## Deployment

+#### nowjs
 ```sh
 now\
   -e IMAGINATOR_PASS=$IMAGINATOR_PASS\